How Research Helps Non-profits Build Better Donor Lists

 While most organizations and their leaders value efficiency, maximizing time and dollars is a categorical imperative for non-profits.
 Not only do these organizations often operate with razor thin budgets and incredibly lean staffing, they also must spend a large amount of time and resources building lists of potential donors and partners aligned to the mission, vision and values of the organization.

 This can be a daunting task.
 Networking takes time and cold calling lacks efficiency.
 So how can non-profits find quality leads and then the information needed to qualify and close leads that drive business development in a cost-efficient way?
-The process begins with the right research tools and direction, which can help to save valuable time and free up staff to focus on other important endeavors.
+The process begins with the right research tools and direction, which can help to save valuable time and free up staff to focus on other important endeavours.

 Research Trends in Charitable Giving